Monopole and instanton effects in QCD: Instanton effects

 In the phenomenological models of instantons~\cite{Dyakonov3, Shuryak2}, the average size of the instanton~(\ref{eq:ins_size}) is a free parameter, and it cannot be determined in the models.
 Therefore, there is a great need to confirm it via numerical calculations.
-We estimate it from the fitting result of the slope $A_{2}$.
+We estimate it from the fitting result of the slope $A_{\chi} = 0.478(11)$.
 The inverse of the average size of the instanton is

-This result is reasonably consistent with the values in the models~\cite{Shuryak1_1}.
+This result is remarkably consistent with the values in the models~\cite{Shuryak1_1}.

-These results demonstrate that the re-normalized chiral condensate in the $\overline{MS}$-scheme at 2 [GeV] decreases in direct proportion to the square root of the number density of the instantons and anti-instantons.
-The slope and the average size of the instanton reasonably correspond to the results of the phenomenological models~\cite{Dyakonov3, Shuryak2}.
+These results demonstrate that the renormalized chiral condensate in the $\overline{MS}$-scheme at 2 [GeV] decreases in direct proportion to the square root of the number density of the instantons and anti-instantons.
+The slope $A_{\chi}$ and the average size of the instanton closely correspond to the results of the phenomenological models~\cite{Dyakonov3, Shuryak2}.

-Fig.~\ref{fig:chi_new1} shows the catalytic effects of the additional monopoles and anti-monopoles on the chiral condensate, and the numerical results of the re-normalized chiral condensate correspond to the predictions.
-Additionally, the values of the chiral condensate decrease with increasing magnetic charge $m_{c}$; thus, chiral symmetry breaking is induced with increasing numbers of monopoles and anti-monopoles condensing in the QCD vacuum.

-To remove uncertainty coming from the renormalization constant and the normalization factor and to clearly show the decreases in the chiral condensate, we calculate the ratio between the chiral condensate of the normal configuration $\langle{\bar\psi} \psi \rangle_{0}$ and the chiral condensate of the configuration with the additional monopoles and anti-monopoles $\langle{\bar\psi} \psi \rangle(m_{c})$ as follows:
+To remove the uncertainty that comes from the renormalization constant and the normalization factor and to clearly show the decreases in the chiral condensate, we calculate the ratio $R_{\chi}$ between the chiral condensate of the normal configuration $\langle{\bar\psi} \psi \rangle^{nor}$ and the chiral condensate of the configurations with the additional monopoles and anti-monopoles $\langle{\bar\psi} \psi\rangle^{add}$ as follows:

 This ratio is derived from prediction~(\ref{eq:chiral_ins_prediction1}).
-The number of instantons and anti-instantons is $N_{I}^{Pre} = 10.4138$.
+Moreover, we compute the ratio $R_{N_{I}}$ between the total number of instantons and anti-instantons of the normal configuration $N_{I}^{nor}$ and the total number of instantons and anti-instantons of the configurations with the additional monopoles and anti-monopoles $N_{I}^{add}$.